liatrio/LDM-Dashboard/README.md

 # LDM Dashboard

 A simple but also pretty rad and humble dashboard for tracking and visualizing standardized workstream updates across company engagements.
-Built with Streamlit and PostgreSQL, this app allows you to:
+Built with Streamlit and Redis, this app allows you to:

 - View the current and historical status of all client engagements (Green/Yellow/Red)
 - Drill down into individual engagement trends
 - Visualize engagement status breakdowns with a sunburst chart
-- Store and retrieve updates using a PostgreSQL database (run via Docker)
+- Store and retrieve updates using a Redis database (run via Docker)

 ## Features
 - **Overall Status Trends:** See all engagement statuses over time and a sunburst chart breakdown.